-I haven’t figured out what happened to the Stroud Company, aside from the Great Depression.
+I haven’t figured out exactly what happened to the Stroud Company, aside from the Great Depression.
 After Tom Stroud himself retired, the company had new leadership that kept Stroud’s name.
 Selling products as the “Little Red Wagon” brand, by 1931 they changed the name of the business to Stroud Road Machinery Company.

 Around that point, a man named Allen C. Scott bought Stroud.
 Scott was president of several other companies, including the Scott-Omaha Tent and Awning Company; the Seattle Tent and Awning Company; the St. Joseph Tent and Awning Company; the Lincoln Tent and Awning Company; the Scott-Bury Motor Company; and the Scott Manufacturing Company.